MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/vendor-collaboration-mobile-workspace.md

----
+﻿---
 # required metadata

-title: Vendor collaboration mobile workspace for Microsoft Dynamics 365 for Operations app
+title: Vendor collaboration mobile workspace
 description: With the vendor collaboration mobile workspace, your vendors can stay up-to-date on the purchase orders that have been sent to them for approval and view information about new and updated purchase orders and contacts.
 author: YuyuScheller
 manager: AnnBe
-ms.date: 2017-01-12 16 - 36 - 37
+ms date: 2017-04-04
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations